Black Friday (partying)

-Black Friday, Mad Friday, Frantic Friday or Black Eye Friday is a nickname for the Friday before Christmas Eve (24 December)—that is, the Friday after 16 December—in Great Britain.
+Black Friday, Mad Friday, Frantic Friday, Black Eye Friday or Break up Friday is a nickname for the Friday before Christmas Eve (24 December)—that is, the Friday after 16 December—in Great Britain.

 It is the most popular night for end-of-year corporate and industrial Christmas parties, which consequently makes it one of the busiest nights in the year for ambulances and the police.

 Names

 The term Black Friday originates as "jargon" used by NHS and Police, and has entered the popular lexicon.
 From 2013, the press began to use the term Mad Friday to avoid confusion with the American Black Friday in November, which was growing increasingly popular in the UK due to marketing by American retailers.

 In parts of the United Kingdom, the day has just referred to as Black Eye Friday, due to unusually high number of fights that break out in bars, pubs and clubs in the area.

 It is sometimes called Builders' Friday, as it is the last day of work for many construction workers.

 In some towns, mostly in Devon, United Kingdom, it is also known as Factory Friday, as it is the last day of work for many factory workers who finish work at lunchtime and spend the rest of the day socialising in pubs.

-In Scotland and the North of England, the term "Mad Friday" has been around since at least the early nineties.
+In Scotland and the North of England, the term "Mad Friday" has been around since at least the early seventies.